TheMaroonHatHacker/gnomeforpi/README.md

 This simply installs the gnome package for Raspberry Pi OS, then modifies config files to optimize GNOME.

-If you just want an image that you can use, click this link for a pre-built image: https://drive.google.com/file/d/1HhPrALnSO8WIo6ZK-dp4QFzuXbW_L-p0/view?usp=sharing (Note: Status of these images is not known.)

 Video tutorial: <https://youtu.be/JTwh7ndiNU0>

 ## Options